geodynamics/aspect/doc/sphinx/user/extending/plugin-types/mesh-refinement.md

 {ref}`parameters:Mesh_20refinement/Strategy`).
-Each such plugin is responsible for producing a vector of values (one per active cell on the current processor, though only those values for cells that the current processor owns are used) with an indicator of how badly this cell needs to be refined: large values mean that the cell should be refined, small values that the cell may be coarsened away.
+Each such plugin is responsible for producing a vector of values (one per active cell on the current processor, though only those values for cells that the current processor owns are used) with an indicator of how badly this cell needs to be refined: Large values mean that the cell should be refined, small values that the cell may be coarsened away.

 To implement a new mesh refinement criterion, you need to overload the